BlueSpiderLily/KmdfHelloWorldDriver/README.md

 As seen in the WDF_DRIVER_CONFIG_INIT function I pass a ptr to the drivers EntDriverDeviceAdd method which is defined below.

 ![DriverEntry](https://i.imgur.com/nbcfAKP.png)

+I show you all of this to to prove the primary content of a kernel level driver is usually just a grouping of functions, that just sit there and wait for an event or the system to call them to perform some action.

+### Examples:
++ New Device Arrival Event
++ Input/ Output Request from a usermode application
++ A system event (such as a poweroff)
++ A request from another driver/ syscall